ashiven/eqsat/README.md

  *
  *  sexpr:     a symbolic expr in `egg` format (emitted by the `mim` compiler via `--output-sexpr`)
  *  selected:  optionally, a list of identifiers for terms that should be rewritten
- *  rulesets:  provides a list of identifiers to rulesets that should be used for rewriting (see src/egg/rulesets)
+ *  rulesets:  a list of identifiers of rulesets that should be used for rewriting (see src/egg/rulesets)
- *  cost_fn:   provides a cost function that should be used for extraction (currently only AstSize and AstDepth) */ rust::Vec<RecExprFFI> eqsat_egg(rust::Str sexpr, OptionSelected selected, rust::Vec<RuleSet> rulesets, CostFn cost_fn);
+ *  cost_fn:   a cost function that should be used for term extraction (currently only AstSize and AstDepth) */ rust::Vec<RecExprFFI> eqsat_egg(rust::Str sexpr, OptionSelected selected, rust::Vec<RuleSet> rulesets, CostFn cost_fn);
 ```